libsabl/context-js/README.md

 }
 ```

-#### 2.2 Non-chained symbolic getters
+#### 2.2 Symbolic getters
 This is the complement to using a exported type-checked setter.
 An exported type-checked getter can use a private unexported `Symbol` for a key, and can guarantee the type of the returned value.
-Implemented getter functions called `get*` should be allowed to return null or undefined, while getter functions called `req*` should guarantee that they return non-null values, and should throw errors if no value was available.
+Implemented getter functions should be allowed to return null or undefined.

 ```ts
 // Safe symbolic getters